hello-robot/stretch_hardware_guides/docs/battery_maintenance_guide_re2.md

 **Measuring Battery Voltage with a DMM**

 When troubleshooting a deeply discharged battery it may be useful to directly measure the battery voltage with a digital multimeter (DMM).
-To do this we recommend detaching the charger cable at its inline connector and applying the DMM to the connector contacts as shown.
+To do this we recommend

+- Detach the charger cable at its inline connector
+- Apply the DMM to the connector contacts as shown
+- Plug the charge cable into the charge port of the robot

 NOTE: Caution should be taken as it is possible to short the battery when doing this.

 ![alt_text](images/base_dmm.png)